 Travel to South Africa and beyond, and you’ll explore on foot, aboard safari vehicles, and by riverboat, with experienced Trip Leaders and driver-guides making sure you don’t miss a thing.
 With small lodges and tented camps as your home bases, you’ll find even the most remote settings to be welcoming.
 And as you meet with tribal children at a village school, learn about the flora and fauna from locals, and exchange stories with your fellow travelers around the campfire at night, you’ll be making the memories of a lifetime.

 Make It Your Adventure

 Personalize your trip to meet your individual needs, from preferred flights and air routing, to “breaking away” to spend more time in a destination.

 Sprawling across more than 5,000 square miles, the lush Okavango Delta is truly unlike any other place on Earth.
 The fan-shaped “Jewel of the Kalahari” beckons wildlife and adventurers alike with its diverse terrain.
 In landscapes where elands play, birds wing overhead, and even rare Black and White rhinoceros can thrive, you’ll explore by land and by mokoro boat, enjoying the rich flora and fauna from an array of perspectives.View Extension Itinerary

 You depart from the U.S. on an overnight flight to Johannesburg, South Africa.

-Today, arrive in Johannesburg.
-You will be met and transferred to your hotel for an overnight stay.
+Today, arrive in Johannesburg to rest before flying to Kruger tomorrow morning.
+You will be met and transferred to your hotel for a short overnight stay.
 Here, you'll be joined by those who traveled on our optional Botswana's Okavango Delta extension.